 Solutions for NYC Homeowners:

-- Install whole-house water softener or filter
+- Install a whole-house water softener or filter if needed

 - Use surge protectors rated for large appliances